 - Broad consensus about the importance of working closely together to address the challenge of inequalities.
 A recognition that this was a key priority for Stockport and a strong message that this needed to be a fundamental part of our Plan.
 Many responses noted that our collective actions needed to tangible and ambitious to improve outcomes in education, health and mental health for those experiencing inequality. - Success measures throughout the borough plan have been expanded upon.
 This focus will also be further embedded within our developing delivery plans and outcomes framework. - The Plan is engaging, it was important to see a hopeful, ambitious and inclusive shared vision for Stockport.
 A recognition that this vision needed to be underpinned by clear actions to address challenges to achieve this level of ambition. - We will also now focus on the development of shared partnership delivery plans, where these are not already in place, and a shared outcomes framework. - The need to focus on tangible, but ambitious, action and be clear on the impact that we want to see and by when.
-This included being clearer on where accountability sat for delivery and being clear on where new areas of work would be launched. - This will be further embedded within our developing delivery plans and outcomes framework. - That we needed to ensure that the plan was meaningful for local people, including ensuring that it was easy to access, understand and reflected all communities in Stockport. - We will work with local members and communities to shape how we bring the plan to life in local areas.
+This included being clearer on where accountability sat for delivery and being clear on where new areas of work would be launched. - This will be further embedded within our developing delivery plans and outcomes framework. - That we needed to ensure that the plan was meaningful for local people, including ensuring that it was easy to access, understand and reflected all communities in Stockport. - We will work with communities to shape how we bring the plan to life in local areas.
 In relation to the plan we will develop an accessible on-line plan as well as an easy read version of the plan.
-We will work together with our communities to ensure the plan is published in a variety of formats in order to be accessible. - We also heard feedback on specific areas that whilst already captured within the plan there was an ambition to emphasise the ambition or focus, such as: - The power of culture and creativity in impacting wider outcomes across our communities: - Cross-cutting benefit of social value; - Ensuring we make the most of the opportunities of devolution and leverage benefits for Stockport residents and businesses; - Importance of education and schools for children, young people and families; - o A clearer call to action for residents to be resilient not just in terms of the
+We will work together with our communities to ensure the plan is published in a variety of formats in order to be accessible. - We also heard feedback on specific areas that whilst already captured within the plan there was an ambition to emphasise the ambition or focus, such as: - The power of culture and creativity in impacting wider outcomes across our communities; - Cross-cutting benefit of social value; - Ensuring we make the most of the opportunities of devolution and leverage benefits for Stockport residents and businesses;

-- economy but also for the climate; - Celebrating and recognising the contributions, experience and benefits Stockport's older population bring to our borough; - The need for lifelong learning to reflect all ages, including all levels of skills and ability from adult literacy to entering employment and to retraining and retirement. - 4.7.
+- Importance of education and schools for children, young people and families: - A clearer call to action for residents to be resilient not just in terms of the economy but also for the climate; - Celebrating and recognising the contributions, experience and benefits Stockport's older population bring to our borough; - The need for lifelong learning to reflect all ages, including all levels of skills and ability from adult literacy to entering employment and to retraining and retirement. - 4.7.
 The updated plan incorporates feedback received to date from across all groups involved in the development of the plan.
-An overview of all feedback received on the draft plan and how this has informed the development of the One Stockport Borough Plan is available in appendix 4